Gravitational form factors and mechanical properties of proton in a light-front quark-diquark model: Gravitational Form factors

 We present a comparison of the GFFs at $Q^2=0$ with those of the various phenomenological models, lattice QCD and existing experimental data for $D_q(0)$ in Table~\ref{compare}.
 For the $A_q(0)$ and $J_q(0)$ form factors, our estimation is in more or less agreement with the predictions of Refs.~\cite{Hagler:2003jd,Gockeler:2003jfa,Bratt:2010jn,Hagler:2007xi,Brommel:2007sb,Deka:2013zha,Dorati:2007bk,Lorce:2018egm} at re-normalization scale of $\mu^2=4$ GeV$^2$.
-The QCDSR (I $\&$ II) gives a higher value of $A_q(0)$, since the scale is relatively low $\mu^2=1$ GeV$^2$~\cite{Azizi:2019ytx}.
+The QCD sum rule (QCDSR) (I $\&$ II) gives a higher value of $A_q(0)$, since the scale is relatively low $\mu^2=1$ GeV$^2$~\cite{Azizi:2019ytx}.
 Note that in the $\chi$QSM and Skyrme models, there are only quarks and antiquarks to carry the nucleon's angular momentum and they must carry 100$\%$ of it and thus 2\,$J_q (0) = A_q(0)$ = 1.
 The results in AdS/QCD models are presented at model scale, where $u$ and $d$ quarks together carry $\sim 90\%$ of nucleon momentum.
 For the form factor $D_q(0)$, our extrapolated value is overestimated when we compare it with lattice QCD results~\cite{Gockeler:2003jfa,Bratt:2010jn,Hagler:2007xi} and the predictions of Refs.~\cite{Azizi:2019ytx,Goeke:2007fp,Anikin:2017fwu} as well as the experimental data from JLab~\cite{Burkert:2018bqq} but they differ from the other predictions presented in the Table~\ref{compare}.
-Our predictions for $\bar C_q (0)$ accords with IFF \cite{Lorce:2018egm}, however, substantially differ from the predictions of QCDSR~\cite{Azizi:2019ytx} and IP~\cite{Polyakov:2018exb}.
-Note that the intrinsic spin sum rule for a transversely polarized nucleon not only involves the form factors $A_q$ and $B_q$ but also $\bar C_q $~\cite{Leader1,HKMR,hari}.
+Our predictions for $\bar C_q (0)$ accords with IFF \cite{Lorce:2018egm} and the asymptotical value at three loops level reported in Ref.~\cite{Hatta:2018sqd}, however, substantially differ from the predictions of QCDSR~\cite{Azizi:2019ytx} and IP~\cite{Polyakov:2018exb}.
+Note that the intrinsic spin sum rule for a transversely polarized nucleon not only involves the form factors $A_q$ and $B_q$ but also $\bar C_q $~\cite{Leader1,HKMR,hari,Hatta:2018sqd}.